ShizuVoice/qna-bot/README.md

 These are the commands that you can use to interact with the bot.
 You can also look up the commands by typing `q!help` while the bot is online.

 **General Commands**
+- `hello` - Respond with "Hello!" when the bot is online.
 - `ping` - Respond with "Pong!" and latency time.
 - `say` - Make the bot say with your response. - **Usage: `q!say Hello world!`**
-- `uptime` - Shows how long the bot has been up for.
-- `monitor` - Shows the system usage where the bot is running on.
 - `userinfo` - Shows info of a mentioned user or yourself. - **Usage: `q!userinfo @SilentVOEZ`**
+- `status` - Shows the status of the computer where the bot is running on.
 - `version` - Shows the bot version.

 **Fun**